-You’ll no doubt have heard our team refer to “Sprints”, which we’ve been using for two years to plan our Development team’s work.
-We’ve now taken things a step further by implementing this way of working within our Operations team too, who have successfully been using this methodology for the past 18 months.
+You’ll no doubt have heard our team refer to “Sprints”, which we’ve been using since 2017 to plan our Development team’s work.
+We’ve now taken things a step further by implementing this way of working within our Operations team too, who have successfully been using this methodology since early 2018.
 So - let’s have a recap of what exactly a Sprint is all about.

 A Sprint is simply a two-week period of planned project work.
 The name comes from a project management methodology known as Agile, originally designed for banking institutions but equally applicable to our industry.

 Under the Agile ethos, instead of attempting to plan an entire project, we break it down into manageable chunks called Sprints.
 We allocate 75% of our working hours to each one.
 That leaves time for us to cover unexpected issues arising with non-Sprint projects, such as a problem with a client website or some other issue which is too urgent to wait for the next Sprint cycle.